genome-spy/genome-spy/docs/getting-started.md

 1. Create an HTML document (web page) by using the example below
 2. Place the visualization spec and your data files into the same directory as the HTML document
-3. Copy them onto a web server or start a local web server in the directory
+3. Copy them onto a remote web server or start a local web server in the directory

 ### Local web server